heavybullets/PaperZDForSpine2D/README.md

 This plugin gives support for running Spine2D sequences on PaperZD, must have both plugins installed for this to work.

 This plugin contains:
+- An specialized AnimationSource and AnimSequences used to hold the Spine2D render data for use in the PaperZD plugin.
-- An specialized UPaperZDAnimSequence_Spine2D that interfaces with Spine2D and knows how to updates its playback.
+- Internal "Playback Handles" that interface with the Spine2D plugin and direct it on how to render the PaperZD animations.
-- A ready to use APaperZDCharacter_Spine2D that pre-configures PaperZD's AnimPlayer, registering the Spine2D sequences to the intended RenderComponent.
+- Support for "Layered" animations which interface with the Spine2D track system.

 Install:
 --------